Alternative Procedure for Acceptance

 - Do you believe __(name of prospective student)__ is ready for college level academic work?

-The Admissions Counselor, Coach, or Dean of Admissions, will communicate directly with the prospective student, outlining what is requested and a deadline for completion.
-Once collected, information regarding prospective student athletes will be evaluated by the Athletic Director, or designee, and forwarded to the Dean of Admissions, for review and acceptance decision.
-All other prospective students will be forwarded directly to the Dean of Admissions, or their designee.
+The Admissions Counselor, Coach, or VP of Enrollment, will communicate directly with the prospective student, outlining what is requested and a deadline for completion.
+Once collected, information regarding prospective student athletes will be evaluated by the Athletic Director, or designee, and forwarded to the VP of Enrollment, for review and acceptance decision.
+All other prospective students will be forwarded directly to the VP of Enrollment, or their designee.

 When a decision has been reached, it will be communicated to the Admissions Counselor/Coach and the Admissions Specialists to have the prospective student’s record updated to reflect the acceptance decision.

-The Admissions Counselor, Coach, the Dean of Admissions, or their designee will contact the student to let them know the decision within one week of submission of all requested materials.
+The Admissions Counselor, Coach, the VP of Enrollment, or their designee will contact the student to let them know the decision within one week of submission of all requested materials.